Riedeman/cryptopro/README.md

 ### Level 2 - Pseudo Mode

 Pseudo mode allows you to see what would happen if you were making trades using the balances available in your real accounts.
 Like Spectator mode, it checks regularly for the latest prices.
 But by using the available balances retrieved using your Pseudo Mode API Keys, it determines the appropriate trade quantity you would be able to make.
 It updates the Balances table with the appropriate assumed amounts, including subtracting the expected fees.
-Unlike real trades, pseudo-trades have a guaranteed 100% success rate.
+Unlike real trades, pseudo-trades have a guaranteed 100% success rate (because they're not real trades).

 Configuration settings: Authentication info added to config file, makeRealTrades = false To run: `node makeMoney`